-- In two, randomized, active-controlled trials in patients with an active head lice infestation, a greater proportion of patients were lice-free 14 days following treatment with spinosad alone compared to patients who received permethrin plus nit combing (P<0.001 for both trials).11 - In two unpublished, vehicle-controlled trials that included patients at least six months of age with head lice (N=781), a higher percentage of patients treated with one application of ivermectin lotion, without nit combing, were treatment responders compared to treatment with a vehicle (Study I: 76.1 vs 16.2% and study II: 71.4 vs 18.9%; P values not reported).3 - In two studies comparing benzyl alcohol to its vehicle, the absolute difference in treatment success rates in study I was 71.4% in favor of benzyl alcohol (95% CI, 61.8 to 85.7%) and 48.8% (95% CI, 31.1 to 62.0%) in study II, again in favor of benzyl alcohol.
-Benzyl alcohol was associated with a lower risk of treatment failure in both studies (P<0.001 for both).12 - For the treatment of lice, permethrin has demonstrated a higher rate of treatment success compared to lindane, both following a single application.
+- In two, randomized, active-controlled trials in patients with an active head lice infestation, a greater proportion of patients were lice-free 14 days following treatment with spinosad alone compared to patients who received permethrin plus nit combing (P<0.001 for both trials). - The combined results of two identical, vehicle-controlled trials (N=765) in patients six months and older with head lice showed that significantly more patients treated with ivermectin lotion were lice-free on day two (94.9 vs 31.3%), day eight (85.2 vs 20.8%) and remained lice-free through day 15 (73.8 vs 17.6%; P<0.001 for each day) compared to the vehicle group. - In two studies comparing benzyl alcohol to its vehicle, the absolute difference in treatment success rate in study one was 71.4% in favor of benzyl alcohol (95% confidence interval [CI], 61.8 to 85.7) and 48.8% (95% CI, 31.1 to 62.0) in study two, again in favor of benzyl alcohol.
+Benzyl alcohol was associated with a lower risk of treatment failure in both studies (P<0.001 for both). - For the treatment of lice, permethrin has demonstrated a higher rate of treatment success compared to lindane, following a single application.
 Compared to the combination of pyrethrins and piperonyl butoxide, permethrin was more efficacious several days following treatment; however, one study found the agents to be equally effective at 14 days following treatment (P>0.01).
-In multiple studies, malathion has been reported to be pediculicidal and ovicidal when compared to permethrin. - In studies comparing various topical agents for the treatment of scabies, a higher cure rate has been demonstrated with permethrin compared to crotamiton and lindane.
-In the largest study completed (N=467), Schultz et al reported that there was a trend towards a higher cure rate with permethrin treatment compared to lindane; however, the difference was not statistically significant.
+In multiple studies, malathion has been reported to be pediculicidal and ovicidal when compared to permethrin. - In studies comparing various topical agents for the treatment of scabies, a higher cure rate has been demonstrated with permethrin compared to crotamiton and lindane.22-27 In the largest study completed (N=467), Schultz et al reported that there was a trend towards a higher cure rate with permethrin treatment compared to lindane; however, the difference was not statistically significant.